 The State of Hawaii has four RC&D Areas: Oahu, Garden Island, Tri-Isle, and the Big Island.

-The Big Island RC&D, authorized in 1975, covers the entire island of Hawaii.
-The Council is incorporated and a registered non-profit within the State of Hawaii.
+The Big Island RC&D, authorized in 1975, covers the entire island of Hawai'i for about 4,030 square miles.
+The Council is incorporated and a registered non-profit within the State of Hawai'i.
 It is also tax-exempt, 501(c) (3) by Internal Revenue Service determination.

 The RC&D volunteer program is strengthened through a nationwide network.
 The Big Island RC&D belongs to the National Association of RC&D Councils (nationwide), and the Pacific Rim RC&D Association (regional).
 This network allows the RC&D Council to have an active role with issues being addressed at regional and national levels.

-The Resource Conservation & Development process allows and encourages the local people to:
+The RC&D process allows and encourages local people to:

 For more information browse our website, or contact:

 Larry Komata, President or Carol Sampaia, Program Manager